-- 16.22 Prior to the render coat, the relevant seals are positioned and installed at all openings (eg windows and doors), overhanging eaves, gas and electric meter boxes, wall vents or where the render abuts any other building material or surface. - 16.23 The basecoat must be allowed to dry/cure (for approximately two to three days), prior to the application of the primer/render finish .
-Prior to the application of the render finish, sealant should be applied as required, as defined in the project-specific site package in accordance with the Certificate holder's instructions. - 16.24 Primers (see section 1.2 for list of primers and their compatibility with the finishing coats) must be applied in accordance with the Certificate holder's instructions and allowed to dry for approximately one to three days, prior to the application of the render finish . - 16.25 The render finishes are applied to the required thicknesses (see section 1.1), using a stainless steel trowel and finished with a plastic float to create a textured finish.
+15.22 Prior to the render coat, the relevant seals are positioned and installed at all openings (eg windows and doors), overhanging eaves, gas and electric meter boxes, wall vents or where the render abuts any other building material or surface.

+15.23 The basecoat must be allowed to dry/cure (for approximately two to three days), prior to the application of the primer/finish coat.
+Prior to the application of the finishing coat, sealant should be applied as required, as defined in the project specific site package in accordance with the Certificate holder's instructions.

+15.24 Primers (see section 1.2 for list of primers and their compatibility with the finishing coats) must be applied in accordance with the Certificate instructions and allowed to dry for approximately one to three days, prior to the application of the finishing coat.

+15.25 The render finishes are applied to the required thicknesses (see section 1.2 Render finishes), using a stainless steel trowel and finished with a plastic float to create a textured finish.
 The drying time is dependent on conditions.
-EWI-060 Mineral Render, once dry, must be painted (see section 1.1 Paint). - 16.26 Care should be taken in the detailing of the systems around features such as openings, projections and at eaves (see Figures 8 to 10) to ensure adequate protection against water ingress and to limit the risk of water penetrating the systems. - 16.27 The systems should be allowed to dry thoroughly before painting any of the surrounding features. - 16.28 At the top of walls, the systems must be protected by a coping, adequate overhang or adequately sealed, purpose-made flashing.
+The mineral render, once dry, must be painted (see section 1.2 Paint).

+15.26 Care should be taken in the detailing of the systems around features such as openings, projections and at eaves (see Figures 7 to 9) to ensure adequate protection against water ingress and to limit the risk of water penetrating the systems.

+15.27 The systems should be allowed to dry thoroughly before painting any of the surrounding features.

+15.28 At the top of walls, the systems must be protected by a coping, adequate overhang or adequately sealed, purpose-made flashing.